sahilmind/image_cropping/README.md

 # image_cropping

 This plugin for Android and iOS supports cropping images.
-It Allow inclusion of background, Rotation of image, Change ratio of selection as per your requirment.
+It Allow inclusion of background, Rotation of image, Change ratio of selection as per your requirement.

 ### Allow inclusion of background.